NEKR1D/PC-OPTIMIZATION/README.md

 - USB Tree Viewer

 > [!NOTE]
 > - Providing a list of various tools and software used for performance and gaming in general.
-Many of theses are not covered or explained in this document but wanted to share what can be useful to look into.
+> - Many of theses are not covered or explained in this document but sharing useful tools for you to look into.

 ## BIOS - General Settings